LispEngineer/symbolics-console-kbdm/README.md

 * Add PS/2 keyboard decoder that feeds into a PS/2 keyboard event FIFO
   * These events are read by a PS/2 to Symbolics keyboard event controller
   * Which feeds into the Symbolics keyboard FIFO

+## TODONE

+* `DONE` Expand the tests to send all possible bytes with a variety of delays between them and make sure that they all get received correctly.
+  * Only make output if there are test failures.

 # Notes on Test Harness